pablogarciaarevalo/demo-trident/README.md

 ### Scale the Pods manually

-- Objetive: Run similar pods binding the same PV on the same and another kubernetes workers.
+- Objetive: Run similar pods binding the same PV on the same kubernetes worker and different workers.

 Run the below commands: